Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([105, 100])
 ```

-However, this behavior is a little unusual compared to other index types.
-For
+However, you might have noticed that this behavior is a little unusual
+compared to other index types.
+For all the other index types we've discussed
+so far, like [slices](slices-docs) and [integer indices](integer-indices.md),
-basic index types, each index applies "independently" on each dimension.
-For
+each index applies "independently" along each dimension.
+For example, `x[0:3,
-example, `x[0:3, 0:2]` applies the slice `0:3` to the first dimension of `x`
+0:2]` applies the slice `0:3` to the first dimension of `x` and `0:2` to the
-and `0:2` to the second dimension.
-The resulting array would have `3*2 = 6`
+second dimension.
+The resulting array has `3*2 = 6` elements, because there
-elements, because there are 3 subarrays selected from the first dimension
+are 3 subarrays selected from the first dimension with 2 elements each.
+But in
-with 2 elements each.
-But in the above example, `a[[1, 0], [2, 0]]` only has
+the above example, `a[[1, 0], [2, 0]]` only has 2 elements, not 4.
+And
-2 elements, not 4.
-And something like `a[[1, 0], [2, 0, 1]]` is an error.
+something like `a[[1, 0], [2, 0, 1]]` is an error.

 The integer array equivalent of the way slices work is called "outer
 indexing".[^vectorized-indexing-footnote] An outer index "`a[[1, 0], [2, 0, 1]]`" would have 6 elements: rows
-1 and 0, with elements from columns 2, 0, and 1 (in that order).
+1 and 0, with elements from columns 2, 0, and 1, in that order.
 However, the
 index `a[[1, 0], [2, 0, 1]]` doesn't actually work like
 this.[^outer-indexing-footnote]

 [^vectorized-indexing-footnote]: The type of integer array indexing that NumPy
     uses, where arrays are broadcast together and each array represents
     indices for that dimension corresponding to the indices in the other
-    arrays is sometimes called "vectorized indexing" or "inner indexing".
+    arrays, is sometimes called "vectorized indexing" or "inner indexing".
 The
     "outer" and "inner" are because they act like an outer- or inner-product.

+[^outer-indexing-footnote]: Outer indexing is how integer array indexing works
-[^outer-indexing-footnote]: There is a proposed
+    in many other languages such as MATLAB, Fortran, and R. There is a proposed
     [NEP](https://numpy.org/neps/nep-0021-advanced-indexing.html) to add more
-    direct support for outer indexing like this, but it hasn't been accepted
+    direct support for outer indexing like this to NumPy, but it hasn't been
-    yet.
+    accepted yet.

 Strictly speaking, though, NumPy's integer array indexing rules do allow for
 outer indexing.
-This is because as we saw above they allow for creating
+This is because, as we saw above, integer array indexing
-*arbitrary* new arrays from a given input array.
-And as it turns out, the
+allows for creating *arbitrary* new arrays from a given input array.
+And as it
-integer arrays required to represent an outer array index are quite simple to
+turns out, the integer arrays required to represent an outer array index are
-construct.
-They are simply the outer index arrays broadcasted together.
+quite simple to construct.
+They are simply the outer index arrays broadcasted
+together.

 To see why this is, consider the above example, `a[[1, 0], [2, 0, 1]]`.
 We
 want our end result to be